 Legal Options for Drunk Driving Victims

-A victim injured in a Newport Beach accident caused by a drunk driver may have a legal right to file a separate civil lawsuit and seek compensation for medical expenses and other losses.
+A victim injured in an Orange County accident caused by a drunk driver may have a legal right to file a separate civil lawsuit and seek compensation for medical expenses and other losses.
 You may need to exercise your right to pursue a personal injury lawsuit to seek compensation.

-A car accident attorney at Sam & Ash Injury Law can handle all aspects of investigating your accident and preparing a claim to hold the drunk driver financially accountable.
+An Orange County car accident lawyer at Sam & Ash Injury Law can handle all aspects of investigating your accident and preparing a claim to hold the drunk driver financially accountable.

-A Newport Beach drunk driving accident attorney from our law firm can assist you by:
+The skilled Orange County drunk driving accident attorneys from our personal injury law firm can assist you by:

 - Investigating the accident and gathering evidence to support your case, including accident scene photos, eyewitness statements, and police accident reports